HeidelbergCement (ETR:HEI) Given a €72.00 Price Target by Nord/LB Analysts

-Nord/LB set a €72.00 ($84.71) price target on HeidelbergCement (ETR:HEI) in a research note released on Thursday, Borsen Zeitung reports.
+Nord/LB set a €72.00 ($84.71) price target on HeidelbergCement (ETR:HEI) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
 The brokerage currently has a neutral rating on the basic materials company’s stock.

 HeidelbergCement Company Profile